 Questions Patients Can Ask About MCO-010

 The clearest takeaway is not that one therapy solves retinal degeneration.
-It is that trial data can make a complicated field easier to discuss.
+Trial data can make a complicated field easier to discuss, but the diagnosis, disease stage, study population, outcome, duration, and regulatory status must all match the claim being made.
 Patients should bring those questions to a retina specialist and keep practical vision support in place while research continues.

 Patients should bring research headlines to visits, but they should also bring practical goals.
 A retina specialist can compare trial criteria with the patient's current testing.
 A low vision specialist can help with lighting, contrast, magnification, phone access, mobility, and work or school adaptations while research continues.
 Those supports are not a consolation prize.
 They are active care for daily life.